bhumijgupta/huffman-compression-library/README.md

 |        10000         |             10000             |              5445               |
 |        100000        |            100000             |              53354              |

+### Conclusion

+The compression ratio and performance of the Huffman coding depends on the size of input text and the frequency of distinct characters in the file.
+From the above comparison we can see that the current implementation of huffman coding does not produce positive compression ratio for small files due to the overhead of storing `Huffman Tree` in the compressed file, which is useful at the time of decompression.

+But we notice, as the size of file increases (>=1000 bytes), the compression ratio stays at almost 50%.

 ## Run tests

 The tests are stored in `tests/` directory.
 You need to install [gtest](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) framework to run test.